Mabel Marks Bacon: Career

 For several months, the group sailed up and down the Alabama and Mississippi coastline, fishing for food.
 They came ashore on Dauphin Island, Alabama, taking refuge from a storm and discovered the abandoned Fort Gaines.
 Leasing the property from the government, the couple spent several months renovating the property and then opened The-Sea-Fort-Inn.
 They were able to eke out a living in Alabama until 1935, when the couple discovered a property in Mary Esther, Florida while sailing near Fort Walton Beach in Santa Rosa Sound.
 Buying the lot, Bacon designed a Tudor-style hotel along the waterfront.
-Known as Bacon's-by-the-Sea, the property featured cottages under the trees and gained a reputation for fine dining, manicured gardens and comfort.
-By 1942, H.D. and Mabel had divorced, but Bacon continued running the property until 1958, when she sold it and retired.
+Known as Bacon's-by-the-Sea, the property featured cottages under the trees and gained a reputation for fine dining, manicured gardens, and comfort.
+By 1942, H.D. and Mabel had divorced, but Bacon continued running the property until 1958 when she sold it and retired.

 During the war, the hotel was frequented by servicemen stationed at nearby Eglin Field and Jimmy Doolittle and Hap Arnold stayed in a couple of the cottages.
-A tablecloth now in the Air Force Archives at Wright-Patterson AFB, Ohio was taken from Bacon because it contained planning notes on Doolittle and Arnold's plans of the Tokyo raid.
+A tablecloth now in the Air Force Archives at Wright-Patterson AFB, Ohio was taken from Bacon because it contained planning notes on Doolittle and Arnold's plans for the Tokyo raid.
 When Doolittle and Arnold moved out, Van Johnson moved into one of the suites formerly occupied by the generals in 1944, as the hotel served as the home base for filming of Thirty Seconds Over Tokyo.
 In 1949, screenwriter Sy Bartlett and director Henry King completed the script for Twelve O'Clock High while staying at Bacon's-by-the Sea.
 During filming, the picture's star, Gregory Peck, also booked in to Bacon's.
 In the January 12, 1954 issue of Look, Bacon's was listed as #6 of the top 10 hotels in the United States by Duncan Hines.
 Look had secured agreement from the noted restaurant critic to have a film crew accompany him and his wife on a tour throughout America to rate the top 10 hotels out of all 44 states they visited.

 Death and legacy

-Bacon died December 14, 1966 died in Panama City, Florida after an illness of several years and was buried in the Mary Esther Cemetery on December 16.
-After Bacon's death, the hotel which she established was purchased and an attempt made to bring back the prestige it had earned during Bacon's lifetime.
+Bacon died December 14, 1966, in Panama City, Florida after an illness of several years and was buried in the Mary Esther Cemetery on December 16.
+After Bacon's death, the hotel that she established was purchased, and an attempt was made to bring back the prestige it had earned during Bacon's lifetime.
 The venture did not succeed as in 1978, its zoning as a hotel was grandfathered with the stipulation that a hotel be built on the site again within five years.
 No hotel had yet been completed by 1985.